Eastern Java–Bali rain forests: Flora and fauna

 About 25% of the region is closed forest, 25% open forest, 35% cultivated/agricultural, and the rest urban or built up.
 Precipitation levels determine much of the forest character.
 Through the inland lowlands, the forests are moist deciduous, with 1,500–4,000 mm of precipitation per year and with a four-six months of dry season.
 Because precipitation levels decline towards the east of Java, these forests are not as wet as in the west.
-Typical trees in these moist deciduous forests include (Homalium tomentosum), Silk trees (Albizia lebbekoides), and Reonja (Acacia leucophloea), a 20–30 foot tree with yellow flowers.
+Typical trees in these moist deciduous forests include Homalium tomentosum, silk trees (Albizia lebbekoides), and reonja (Acacia leucophloea), a 20–30 foot tree with yellow flowers.

 Along the southern coast of the ecoregion are semi-evergreen rain forests, with higher precipitation levels and only two-four months of dry season.
-Common south coast trees include (Artocarpus elasticus) (of the mulberry family), Yellow mahogany (Dysoxylum caulostachyum) and Duku (Lansium parasiticum).
+Common south coast trees include (Artocarpus elasticus) (of the mulberry family), Yellow mahogany (Epicharis parasitica) and Duku (Lansium parasiticum).
 Along the northern coast precipitation levels are dryer (below 1,500 mm/year and with more than six months of dry season), resulting in a dry deciduous forest.

 Scientists in the ecoregion have recorded 103 species of mammals, notable 15 species of ecologically important fruit bats that provide pollination.
 Over 350 species of birds have been recorded.